thoughtworks-jumpstart/jumpstart/front-end-web-development/react/state.md

 The only way to change state is by calling `this.setState()`.

+Never modify `this.state` object directly.
+We will talk about this in details below.

 ### setState API

 The full signature of the `setState()` API is